Quantum3-Labs/storm-genius/README.md

 ## Technologies Used

 - **Galadriel**: A Layer 1 blockchain designed for deploying AI agents on-chain.
+(Please refer to this branch for the code: https://github.com/Quantum3-Labs/storm-genius/tree/vfGaladriel)
 - **Chatgpt LLM**: An AI model used for interacting with the lending contract and providing financial credibility assessments.
 - **mbd API**: Used for fetching social scores based on social media interactions.
 - **Python**: The primary programming language used for developing the application.